wolf-adam-eily/protea/README.md

 Double Partials		5p Partials		3p Partials	 		Complete Genes	 	Total 83			37			113				6099			6332</pre>

-The double partials were removed.
+Only the complete genes were taken from this sample.
 We see agreement.

 MULTIEXONICS:
 <pre style="color: silver; background: black;">